-The FRBs hold Treasury and other securities in the SOMA for the purpose of conducting monetary policy.
-As of September 30, 2020, Treasury securities held by the FRBs totaled \$4,050.1 billion, which excludes \$395.1 billion in Treasury Securities used in overnight reverse repurchase transactions.
-As of September 30, 2019, Treasury securities held by the FRBs totaled \$1,638.0 billion, which excludes \$475.0 billion in Treasury securities used in overnight reverse repurchase transactions.
-Such securities are included in federal debt and interest payable (see Note 12-Federal Debt and Interest Payable).
-For fiscal years ended September 30, 2020, and 2019, Treasury incurred interest cost relating to the FRB's Treasury holdings amounting to \$64.3 billion and \$59.0 billion, respectively, which is included in interest on Treasury securities held by the public on the Statement of Net Cost.
-Unrestricted Cash held on deposit at the FRBs as of September 30, 2020, and 2019, was \$1,769.8 billion and \$376.1 billion, respectively, and are included in cash and other monetary assets.
-In addition, restricted cash as of September 30, 2020, and 2019, was \$40.8 billion and \$44.7 billion, respectively; a significant portion is held on deposit at the FRBs (see Note 2-Cash and Other Monetary Assets).
-The government issued SDR certificates to the Federal Reserve, valued at \$5.2 billion as of September 30, 2020 and 2019, which were reported under Other Liabilities on the government's balance sheet (see Note 17-Other Liabilities).
+The FRB hold Treasury and other securities in the SOMA for the purpose of conducting monetary policy.
+As of September 30, 2021, Treasury securities held by the FRB totaled \$3,803.7 billion, which excludes \$1,628.0 billion in Treasury securities used in overnight reverse repurchase transactions.
+As of September 30, 2020, Treasury securities held by the FRB totaled \$4,050.1 billion, which excludes \$395.1 billion in Treasury securities used in overnight reverse repurchase transactions.
+As of September 30, 2020, Treasury securities held by the FRB totaled \$4,050.1 billion, which excludes \$395.1 billion in Treasury securities used in overnight reverse repurchase transactions.
+Such securities are included in federal debt and interest payable (see Note 13-Federal Debt and Interest Payable).
+For fiscal years ended September 30, 2021, and 2020, Treasury incurred interest cost relating to the FRB's Treasury holdings amounting to \$87.1 billion and \$64.3 billion, respectively, which is included in interest on Treasury securities held by the public on the Statement of Net Cost.
+Unrestricted Cash held on deposit at the FRB as of September 30, 2021, and 2020, was \$198.4 billion and \$1,769.8 billion, respectively, and are included in cash and other monetary assets.
+In addition, restricted cash as of September 30, 2021, and 2020, was \$46.0 billion and \$40.8 billion, respectively; a significant portion is held on deposit at the FRB (see Note 2-Cash and Other Monetary Assets).
+The outstanding SDR certificates issued by the government to the Federal Reserve, valued at \$5.2 billion as of September 30, 2021 and 2020, which are reported under Other Liabilities on the government's Balance Sheet (see Note 19-Other Liabilities).

 Treasury securities are generally subject to the same market condition as other financial instruments.
-In the open market, the FRBs purchase and sell Treasury securities as a mechanism for controlling the money supply.
+In the open market, the FRB purchase and sell Treasury securities as a mechanism for controlling the money supply.

-Financial and other information concerning the FR System, including financial statements for the Federal Reserve Board and the FRBs, may be obtained at https://federalreserve.gov.
+Financial and other information concerning the FR System, including financial statements for the Federal Reserve Board and the FRB, may be obtained at https://federalreserve.gov.